How to Trade with the Money Flow Index Indicator

 On the other hand, if the MFI indicator crosses below its moving average whilst also above 50, a short position is initiated.

-This is why many traders employ more than one indicator in combination, to try and improve their strategy and filter out some of the false signals.
+This is why many traders often employ more than one indicator in combination, to try and improve their strategy and filter out some of the false signals.

 Final Thoughts